A New, Better Way of Investing

 Design Criteria for a New Approach to Portfolio Design

 Simplicity - A primary element in the NAOI Mission Statement is to empower individual investors.
 One way to meet this goal is is to make investors smarter.
 Another way is to make the world of investing simpler.
-NAOI researchers were told to develop a new approach to portfolio design and management that was easy to understand, implement and manage and could be done by individual investors without the help of a financial advisor.
+NAOI researchers were told to develop a new approach to portfolio design and management that was easy to understand, implement and manage and could be used by individual investors with or without the help of a financial advisor.

 - Capture Positive Returns Potential - In any economic condition there exist markets, market segments and/or asset classes that are moving up in price.
 Thus there exists positive returns potential somewhere in the market at all times.
 The new approach must to be able to automatically, without the need for human judgment, identify and capture this potential.

 - Minimize Risk - MPT portfolios use asset allocation to reduce risk.
 This means that at all times an MPT portfolios holds both winning AND losing investments.
 Asset allocation does reduce risk but it also reduces returns.
 There are other ways to reduce risk that do a far better job, including stop-loss orders and time-diversification.
-A new approach should use risk reduction methods that minimize risk without reducing returns potential and, in fact, maximizing it.
+A new approach should use risk reduction methods that minimize risk without reducing returns potential and, in fact, increasing it.

 - Reduce Human Judgment - Far too much investing activity today revolves around human judgment.
 Trades are made based on "expert" analysis and market forecasts that are as often wrong as right.
 There are just too many variables to accurately predict future market movements.
 Investing based on trusting human judgment opens the doors to bad analysis, emotional reactions, sales bias and just plain fraud.
 A new approach should replace human judgment with scientific methods and empirical observations as the catalysts for action.
 It makes far more sense to take actions based on what the market has done, and is currently doing, than based on "guesses" of what it will do in the future.
-A new approach must be based on this fact.
+A new approach must be based on objective data, not subjective.

-- Minimize Management Fees - Too much of the public's money today is wasted on advisor and fund fees that provide no observable value-added to the investor.
+- Minimize Management Fees - Too much of the public's money today is wasted on advisor and fund management fees that provide no observable value-added to the investor.
 No study has ever shown conclusively that higher management fees consistently result in higher investment performance.
 A new approach to investing should use Exchange Traded Funds (ETFs) as its primary investment vehicle to keep management fees to an absolute minimum.

 After carefully analyzing our public survey results, It became immediately obvious to NAOI researchers that Modern Portfolio Theory could not meet these goals.
 So we started with a "blank slate" to design a new approach that could.